Prag8855/aab/content/guides/blue-card.md

 This guide shows you how to apply for a [[Blue Card]] in Germany.

-The Blue Card rules changed in November 2023.[^36] This guide shows the new rules.

 {% include "_blocks/tableOfContents.html" %}

 ## What is a Blue Card?